dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2017-05-24-Role-Of-Leftists-In-The-Indian-Society.md

 header:
      teaser: /assets/images/wiapost/5049-Role-Of-Leftists-In-The-Indian-Society.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Role Of Leftists In The Indian Society](/assets/images/wiapost/5049-Role-Of-Leftists-In-The-Indian-Society.jpg)

-## Role Of Leftists In The Indian Society
+# Role Of Leftists In The Indian Society

 Unit of an idea is a thought
 A thought of love, respect, value, care, preservation, etc.